 Palestinians, Syrians, Iraqis, Kurds share the camp, the same-different camp, the camp of a camp.
 They have all come to re-originate the beginning with their own hands and feet.Writing the Camp, Yousif M. Qasmiyeh

-Our project has frequently encountered examples of the more informal nature of local response, which the project Principal Investigator has described as the ‘poetics of undisclosed care‘ that emerges in contexts of overlapping displacement.
-Other examples that arise include camp-based and refugee-led responses to Covid-19, which has seen Palestinian refugees supporting the Syrian refugees they live alongside, highlighting how overlapping communities come together to respond to the overlapping crises of displacement and a pandemic.
+Our project has frequently encountered examples of the more informal nature of local response, which our project’s Principal Investigator, Prof. Fiddian-Qasmiyeh, has conceptualised as the ‘poetics of undisclosed care‘ that emerges in contexts of overlapping displacement.
+Other examples that arise include camp-based and refugee-led responses to Covid-19, as discussed by Prof Fiddian-Qasmiyeh here, here, here and here, which has seen Palestinian refugees supporting the Syrian refugees they live alongside, highlighting how members of displaced communities come together to respond to the overlapping crises of displacement and a pandemic.

 In Lebanon, Jordan and Turkey, many refugees who participated in the project have drawn on their own experience of having hosted refugees in the past (i.e., Syrians hosting refugees from Lebanon, Palestine, Jordan and Iraq before being displaced themselves).
 Similarly, host communities in Lebanon, Jordan and Turkey are often also made up of communities who have been and/or are refugees themselves (i.e., Palestinians living in Lebanon, and hosting Syrians in their locality).
 These experiences play an important role in shaping both local community motivations to host refugees, as well as different groups of refugees’ expectations relating to support.